 The results of the Sports Science Quiz in Week 3 will provide early feedback on progress.

 |Individual or Group

 |What is the duration / length?

 20 Multiple Choice Questions

-Five quizzes on contemporary issues in advanced exercise physiology based on recent research articles in conjunction with lab based activities and lecture material.
-Two research articles will be available to students prior to each quiz with similar themed topics in the lab and from the lectures.
+Five quizzes on contemporary issues in advanced exercise physiology based on recent research articles in conjunction with lab based activities and learning material.
+Two research articles will be available to students prior to each quiz with similar themed topics in the lab and from the learning materials.

 SUBMIT: Weeks 3, 5, 9, 11, 13 The quiz will be multiple choice questions given to you on Canvas.

 |All - Assessment Task 2:Data analysis and report writing

 Students will analyse and interpret VO2 max data.
 You will be required to produce two graphs and interpret the data from the graphs.
 An explanation of the physiological mechanisms and comparison with athletic and non-athletic populations is also required.

 The final exam is designed to assess your understanding of all components of the course including learning materials, laboratory class, and required readings content, from Week 1 – Week 13 inclusive.